libra/website/docs/libra-protocol.md

 * [Welcome Page](welcome-to-libra.md).
 * [My First Transaction](my-first-transaction.md) &mdash; Guides you through executing your very first transaction on the Libra Blockchain using the Libra CLI client.
 * [Getting Started with Move](move-overview.md) &mdash; Introduces you to a new blockchain programming language called Move.
-* [Life of a Transaction](life-of-a-transaction.md) &mdash; Provides a look at what happens "under the hood" when a transaction is submitted and executed.
+* [Life of a Transaction](life-of-a-transaction.md) &mdash; Provides a look at what happens “under the hood” when a transaction is submitted and executed.
 * [Libra Core Overview](libra-core-overview.md) &mdash; Provides the concept and implementation details of the Libra Core components through READMEs.
 * [CLI Guide](reference/libra-cli.md) &mdash; Lists the commands (and their usage) of the Libra CLI client.
 * [Libra Glossary](reference/glossary.md) &mdash; Provides a quick reference to Libra terminology.